uofu-adv-emb-25/Lawrence_Hiram_Lab9/README.md

 // Varying Invariants
 With the following PDF example in the lab README.md, during the ringing, arms_up state, there is a case in which the opposite direction approaches while the the other train is departing, there is a safety hazard, because a train is approaching and there is no alarm of lowered barriers.

+// Check your work
+Hiram's FSM:
+We found that this FSM faces the same issue as example FSM, looking above to see hazard.

+Lawrence's FSM:
+Unable to find hazard condition in FSM